lhami/sensometrics-r-tutorial-2024/docs/index.md

 ### Leah Hamilton, PhD {-}

-Leah Hamilton is a postdoctoral researcher at the UC Davis Department of Food Science & Technology, in the US.
+Leah Hamilton is an Assistant Professor of Sensory & Flavor Science at Virginia State University, in the US.
 Her primary research interest is flavor language, including the ways that people talk about flavors using their own words in different contexts.

-### Martha Calvert, MS {-}

-Martha Calvert is a PhD candidate in the Department of Food Science and Technology at Virginia Tech, in the United States.

 ## Today's agenda {-}